hanchaa/RISC-V_Computer_System/README.md

-# RISC-V_Computer_System
+# RISC-V Computer System

-Implementing RISC-V Computer System using ZedBoard FPGA
+This repository is for archiving lab intern at [ESCA lab](https://esca.korea.ac.kr) at Korea Univ.